If you’re a Photomatix user like me.

 Global mapping and local mapping.

-According to HDRsoft (company that creates Photomatix):
+According to HDRsoft (the maker of Photomatix):

 “Global mapping maps the brightness value of a pixel in the final image based on its brightness value in the original image, as well as global image characteristics, but not on the pixel’s spatial location.“